ndemafiawilsmith/3mtt-assignment-maker/README.md

 ---

 ## Introduction
-This documentation provides a step-by-step guide to integrating and using the Gemini API in your project.
-By following these instructions, you will be able to set up the API, install the necessary dependencies, and generate responses from Gemini.
+This documentation provides a step-by-step guide to integrating and using the 3mtt assignment maker with darey.io to do your assignments and summarize and listen the to the notes.

+By following these instructions, you will be able to set up the API, install the necessary dependencies, and start using.

 ---